sieve-project/sieve/docs/port.md

 You can provide a bash script to start the test workload, or implement the test workload using our `test_framework` API (see the examples in `workloads.py`).
 Besides, please also copy any test-related files into `test-your-operator/test`.

 After that, please fill in the entries in [controllers.py](../controllers.py)
-- `test_suites`: the test workloads provided by you.
+- `test_setting`: the test workloads provided by you.
 You can also specify the number of apiservers and workers your controller needs.
 - `CRDs`: the CRD managed by your controllers.
 Please ensure they are specified in lower-case.
 Sieve needs the information to learn the related events in learning stage.